Gako358/neovim/README.md

 Disabled lsp server formatting, using [prettier](https://github.com/prettier/prettier) through null-ls.

-## All Plugins
+## Plugins

-A list of all plugins that can be enabled
+This configuration includes a variety of plugins designed to enhance your Neovim experience, from LSP and Autopairs, to Completions, Git, Themes, and more.
+For a complete list and description of all plugins:

 ### LSP